An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Results

 \subsection{Feedback After Setting a New Password}

-We observed that Websites implemented different types of feedback after updating a password.
-Below, we describe our findings on visual feedback, redirects in the browser, and notifications sent via email or SMS.
-Some websites even combine multiple methods.
-We visualize some representative examples in Figure~\ref{fig:notifications}.
+We observed that websites implemented different types of feedback.
+Below, we describe our findings on visual feedback, browser redirects, and notifications sent via email or SMS.
+Some websites combined methods.
+We visualize some representative examples in Figure~\ref{fig:notifications}.\\

-\paragraph{Visual Feedback and Redirect in the Browser (ID22-30)} Feedback in the browser included messages confirming a successful password update, such as flash messages or redirects to a new page.
-Many websites displayed visual feedback followed by redirecting to another page, while others did the opposite.
-A few websites redirected to the same page without displaying visual feedback; others did not provide any visual feedback.
-Many times, we filled out the form and confirmed the update by clicking the \textit{password update button} without receiving any feedback from the website.
-Hence, it was unclear whether the password change was successful, forcing users to attempt re-login to verify the password change.
+\textbf{Visual Feedback and Redirects (ID22--30).} Browser feedback included messages confirming a successful update, such as flash messages or redirects to a new page.
+Most sites displayed at least some kind of visual feedback after an update (\gls{pwc}: 78, 81\%; \gls{pwr}: 74, 68\%; ID22).
+Many websites displayed feedback and then redirected to another page, while others did the opposite.
+A few (\gls{pwc}: 15, 16\%; ID29) redirected to the same page without displaying visual feedback; others did not provide any.
+Many times, we filled out the form and confirmed the update by clicking the \textit{submit} button without receiving any feedback.
+Hence, it was unclear whether the update was successful.
 The place and duration of flash messages varied widely.
-In the \gls{pwc} process, many websites, and in the \gls{pwr} process, about half of the websites implemented messages as a persistent part of the website, directly above or below the password update form.
-Other messages were challenging to catch, as they quickly faded out in the website's corner.
-Most websites showed temporary messages for around one to two seconds.
-Some required users to actively acknowledge and close them.
+In the \gls{pwc} process, many websites, and in the \gls{pwr} process, about half of the websites implemented messages as a persistent part of the website, directly above or below the password update form (\gls{pwc}: 35, 36\%; \gls{pwr}: 59, 54\%; ID25).
+Other messages were hard to catch, as they quickly faded.
+Most websites showed temporary messages for around one to two seconds (\gls{pwc}: 18, 19\%; \gls{pwr}: 8, 7\%; ID24).
+Some required users to actively acknowledge and close them.\\

-\paragraph{Notifications via Email and SMS (ID31-32)} While many websites did not send an email or SMS, the majority of websites did at some stage.

-Some notified us about a successful login, while others sent notifications about a successful password update.
-Sporadically, we received a notification that informed us about logging in with a new device or from a new location.

-\begin{keyInsights}{Lacking Feedback is Problematic} Not all websites confirm a password update, which can confuse and temporarily lock out users.
-Some websites do not send email or SMS notifications at all, enabling attackers to gain control over accounts unnoticeably.
-By contrast, \gls{pwr} confirmations were standardized across most sites, usually via reset email links.